winnielin/vessel/README.md

 1. planned or actual vessel event
 2. remove specific polygons -> layer???
 3. notification - approval button function
-4. show weather info - heat map layer ???
+4. show weather info - try to find a temperature layer to implement
 5. on the map ->show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
 6. a block with political and piracy events

-7. move two charts on the bottom of the page
-8. how to use zone entry & exit data
+7. how to use zone entry & exit data

 ### d3.js chart page